 What causes a person to shoot up a school…

-or anywhere else for that matter?
+or any other place for that matter?

 My parent’s generation was wrong about a lot of things.
 Playing in the fresh dew didn’t give you Polio, your eyes wouldn’t stick that way and much to the disappointment of teenage boys, Rock and Roll didn’t turn teenage girls into sluts.
-Yet, in spite of a youthful pledge to not turn into ‘them’, I now find myself mumbling…
+Yet, in spite of a youthful pledge not to turn into them, I now find myself mumbling…

 “What’s the matter with kids today?”